jesinmat/linux-gameservers/README.md

 john@ubuntu:~/games$ ./csserver start
 ```

 Server will start in a tmux terminal in the background.
-You can attach to it with `tmux attach -t csserver` and detach with `Ctrl + B`, `D`.
+You can attach to it with `./csserver console` and detach with `Ctrl + B`, `D`.
 Server logs are stored in the `logs` directory.
 Stop the server by running `./csserver stop`.

 Various other LinuxGSM commands are also available.
 You can see all options by running `./csserver` without any arguments.